 Voting papers should not be collected from electors by candidates or their assistants.
-Each elector is required by law to post or deliver his or her own voting paper to the electoral officer or official voting box located at the Gore District Council, Civic Office, 29 Bowler Avenue, Gore or the Mataura Service Centre, Bridge St, Mataura.
+Each elector is required to post or deliver his or her own voting paper to the Electoral Officer or official voting boxes located at Gore District Council service centres or libraries.